Bilopillia: History

+The territory of modern Bilopillia was settled as early as the 2nd–6th centuries, as evidenced by the discovered settlement of the Chernyakhiv culture.
+During the time of Kievan Rus, the fortified city of Vyr emerged, which was an outpost in the fight against nomads.
+Vyr is mentioned for the first time in the "Povchannya" of Volodymyr Monomakh in 1096, but the events depicted there relate to the year 1113.
+In 1239, the city was devastated and burned by the Mongol-Tatars.
+In the mid-16th century, the posts of the Moscow military guard appeared in this area.
+One of them was established on the Vyr hillfort.
+It existed until 1571.
+In 1672, a new settlement emerged on the site of the ancient Vyr, which had 1352 inhabitants.
+The settlement was first named Kryha after the river.
+It is mentioned under this name, which was preserved in the people's memory for a long time, in the chronicle of Samovydets in 1687.
+The second name – Bilopillia – was given by settlers from the town of the same name.

 Bilopillia was an important town in the Sumy Cossack regiment.
 It consisted of a town with 9 towers and a fort with 13 towers.
 In 1678 there were 53 Russian service people and 1,202 Cossacks.
 In 1681, the three villages of Krygu (in office), Vorozhba (2 kilometers from the city), and Pavlivka (5 km from the city) were assigned to Bilopillia.

 Later, Bilopillia became a settlement (since 1791 – a town) in Sumskoy Uyezd in the Kharkov Governorate of the Russian Empire.

 In 1933 Bilopillia Machine-Building Plant was built here.

 The settlement suffered as a result of the genocide of the Ukrainian people, conducted by the Government of the USSR in 1932–1933 and 1946–1947.
-[3] At least 2,000 people died during the Soviet-organized Holodomor of 1932–1933.
+At least 2,000 people died during the Soviet-organized Holodomor of 1932–1933.
 During World War II, town was occupied by the German Army from 8 October 1941 to 3 September 1943.

+Russo-Ukrainian war

+The city has been shelled during the Russo-Ukrainian war.
+On April 26, 2024, Russian artillery killed two civilian women aged 77 and 69 and injured three more, according to Ukrainian sources.

+Demographics

+Population

 In January 1989 the population was 19,746 people.

-In January 2013 the population was 16 731 people.
+In January 2013 the population was 16,731 people.

+Ethnicity

+Distribution of the population by ethnicity according to the 2001 census:

+Native languages

+Distribution of the population by their first language according to the 2001 census: